sabah-naveed/pixel-art/README.md

 ## How It Works

-1. The tool loads the input image and converts it to RGB format
+1. The tool loads the input image and converts it to RGBA format to preserve transparency
 2. It divides the image into blocks of the specified size (default 5x5 pixels)
-3. For each block, it calculates the average RGB color of all pixels in that block
+3. For each block, it calculates the average color of all pixels in that block
+4. For transparent areas, it properly handles alpha channel averaging
-4. It replaces the entire block with the average color
+5. It replaces the entire block with the average color (including transparency)
-5. The result is saved as a new image
+6. The result is saved as a new PNG image with transparency support

 ## Example